MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab12_Configure_Purchasing.md

     5. On the new line, fill in the following fields:

-        1. Click on the Look Up Value button in the **Code** field and select **+ New**.
+        1. Select on the Look Up Value button in the **Code** field and select **+ New**.

         2. On the opened **Standard Purchase Code Card** page, fill in the